KaliedaRik/Scrawl-canvas/docs/reference/sc-accessibility.md

 All SC animation objects can be started and stopped at any time using the `anim.run()` and `anim.halt()` functions.
 See the following test demos for inspiration:
 + [Canvas-027](../../demo/canvas-027.html) - Video control and manipulation.
-+ [Canvas-033](../../demo/canvas-033.html) - User preferences: prefers-color-scheme; prefers-reduced-motion; Javascript disabled.
++ [Canvas-033](../../demo/canvas-033.html) - User preferences: prefers-color-scheme; prefers-reduced-motion; JavaScript disabled.
 + [Canvas-208](../../demo/canvas-208.html) - EnhancedLabel entity - text along a path.
 + [DOM-009](../../demo/dom-009.html) - Stop and restart the main animation loop.
 + [Snippets-006](../../demo/snippets-006.html) - Editable header text colorizer and animation effect snippets.